JANE7J/TIC-TAC-TOE/README.md

 - JavaScript

 ---
+ Installation Instructions

+    Download the TicTacToe.apk from Google Drive or your system.

+    Install the APK on your Android phone (enable "Install from Unknown Sources").

+    Launch the app and start playing with your friend!
 *This project is a simple fun game to demonstrate basic web development and deployment on Android devices.*